 Comparing the Medigap Choices

 Every year, the Centers for Medicare and Medicaid Services puts out a publication titled, “Medicare and You,” along with the year in the title.
 Each year they include a chart that shows the coverage that each lettered plan provides.
 You can check out the Medicare supplement comparison chart on this page.

 The plans are labeled A-N. This is where some confusion can enter in because there are Medigap Plans A – D and Parts A-D of Medicare.
 We get into the Parts and Plans of Medicare in this blog post and the included video on the page.
 Hopefully, that can help sort out some of the confusion for you.

 How the Plans Work

-Some Medicare supplements cover just the 20%, while others pay for your hospital and outpatient deductibles.
-There are Medigap policies that cover all the gaps, leaving you zero out of pocket.
+Some Medicare supplements cover basic benefits.
+There are also Medigap policies that cover all the gaps, leaving you zero out of pocket costs.
 There are others where you take on some of the cost-sharing and in return, you get a lower monthly premium.

 One of our licensed insurance agents who specializes in Medicare supplements can help you determine which one best suits you.
 Call us at the number below or use the form at the right of the page to send us your questions.